hugsy/gef/docs/config.md

 ### Pre-requisites

 Only [GDB 7.7 and higher](https://www.gnu.org/s/gdb) is required.
-It must be compiled with Python 2 or 3 support.
+It must be compiled with Python 3 support.

-All recent distributions of Linux now embeds a GDB version compiled with at least Python 2 (although more and more are migrating towards Python 3).
+As of January 2020, GEF doesn't officially support Python 2 any longer, due to Python 2 becoming officially deprecated.

+This version of GEF will then only work for Python 3.
+If you absolutely require GDB + Python 2, please use [GEF-Legacy](https://github.com/hugsy/gef-legacy) instead.
+Note that `gef-legacy` won't provide new features, and only functional bugs will be handled.

 You can verify it with the following command: